Motilal Nehru: Political Career

-The entry of Motilal's son Jawaharlal Nehru into politics in 1916, started the most powerful and influential Indian political dynasty.
-When, in 1929, Jawaharlal Nehru was elected as Congress president it greatly pleased Motilal and Nehru family admirers to see the son take over from his father.
+In 1929, Jawaharlal Nehru was elected as Congress president it greatly pleased Motilal and Nehru family admirers to see the son take over from his father.
 Jawaharlal had opposed his father's preference for dominion status, and had not left the Congress Party when Motilal helped found the Swaraj Party.

 Nehru report

 Motilal Nehru chaired the famous Nehru Commission in 1928, a counter to the all-British Simon Commission.
 The Nehru Report, the first constitution written only by Indians, envisioned a dominion status for India within the Empire, akin to Australia, New Zealand and Canada.
 It was endorsed by the Indian National Congress, but rejected by more nationalist Indians who sought complete independence.
-The report was rejected by the Muslim leadership of India, especially Muhammad Ali Jinnah over concerns that the lack of constitutional safeguards against majoritarianism created unacceptable risks for Indian Muslims.
+The report was rejected by the Muslim leadership of India, especially Muhammad Ali Jinnah over concerns that the lack of constitutional safeguards against Hindu majoritarianism created unacceptable risks for Indian Muslims.

 Death and legacy

 Motilal Nehru's age and declining health kept him out of the historic events of 1929–1931, when the Congress adopted complete independence as its goal and when Gandhi launched the Salt Satyagraha.
 He was arrested and imprisoned with his son; but his health gave way and he was released.
 In the last week of January 1931 Gandhi and the Congress Working Committee were released by the Government as a gesture in that chain of events which was to lead to the Gandhi-lrwin Pact.
 Motilal had the satisfaction of having his son and Gandhi beside him in his last days.
 On 6 February 1931 he died.

 Motilal Nehru is remembered for being the patriarch of India's most powerful political dynasty which has since produced three Prime Ministers.
 Two of his great-great-grandsons, Rahul Gandhi, and Varun Gandhi are members of the lower house of Indian parliament, the Lok Sabha and belong to the Indian National Congress and Bharatiya Janata Party respectively.